divi255/cloud-fancyindex/README.md

 file to bucket.
 Sad, but true.

-If option "-c" is given to indexer (as in Makefile.default), additional file parameters "checksum_md5", "checksum_sha1" and "checksum_sha256" appear.
+If option "-c" is given to indexer (as in Makefile.default), additional file attributes "checksum_md5", "checksum_sha1" and "checksum_sha256" appear.
 Indexer will update them if files "md5sums", "sha1sums" or "sha256sums" (case doesn't matter) are present in current directory.
 File format is standard:
 "CHECKSUM  FILENAME" (one per line).